thatrahul/message-java/webhook.md

 An HTTP POST request is sent to the registered target URL when these events occur.

-In the future we can add support for events such as:
+In future we can add support for events such as:
 - Push message acknowledged
 - MMX Message acknowledged
 - Message timed out